Tech-Curriculums/a1_Awesome_Intents/README.md

 At their most fundamental level, Intents are used to open new pages (often return simple succeed/fail results).

-It is highly recommended by Google to use this method to create multiple pages.

 This facet of the intents will demo how we can: